 Section 4 – The Van Allen Probes Science Gateway

-The Van Allen Probes

-Science Gateway

-Giuseppe Romeo, Grant Stephens, Aleksandr Ukhorskiy, Thomas Sotirelis, Robin J Barnes

-The Johns Hopkins University, Applied Physics Laboratory

 Introduction

 The primary goal of the Van Allen Probes mission was to “Quantify the processes governing the Earth’s radiation belt and ring current environment as the solar cycle transitions from solar maximum through the declining phase.”
 The mission consists in a set of several instruments that collects different type of scientific data used to characterize the Earth’s magnetosphere.
 The Van Allen Probes mission architecture has no centralized Science Operation Center (SOC).
 Instead, individual instrument suites maintain their own SOCs and serve science data from those SOCs.
 This approach has the great advantage of leaving the responsibility of processing and delivering the data in the hands of the instrument teams who have the necessary scientific expertise.
 On the other hand, there is the disadvantage is that the mission lacks of a centralized data center which the scientific community can access all the mission desired data in a single place.
 To address this shortcoming, the Van Allen Probes mission developed the concept of a “Science Gateway”, which is a web site focused on the science investigation and provides a single point of entry for each instrument SOC.
 The site, as will be illustrated below, provides access to: